Rhode Glazing Milk Review: Is It Worth It for Dehydrated Skin?

 Why is Everyone Talking About This Product?

 Social media has really turned Rhode Glazing Milk into a bit of a phenomenon.
 People love that it offers barrier support and hydration all in one step, while still leaving skin with that glossy, glass-like finish we all crave.
 It’s the kind of product that works beautifully under makeup but also looks fresh and dewy on bare skin.
-Of course, the fact that Mrs Bieber includes it in her own daily routine has only added to the hype.
-At this point, Glazing Milk isn’t just a skincare product; it’s part of the whole “glazed doughnut” lifestyle, which explains why it keeps selling out so fast.
+Of course, the fact that Hailey includes it in her own daily routine has only added to the hype.
+At this point, Glazing Milk isn’t just a skincare product; it’s part of the whole “glazed doughnut” lifestyle, which is probably why it’s so hard to get hold of at times.

 Rhode Glazing Milk skincare product swatched on the back of a hand, showing milky texture